fntneves/jquery-labelauty/README.md

 $(":checkbox").labelauty({ separator: "-" });
 ~~~

-Do you want another default labels?
+Do you want custom default labels?
 Set new text in `checked_label` and `unchecked_label`.

 ~~~ js